The Computer Weekly Developer Network asked, is 2018 the year of the DevOps backlash?

 Successful DevOps – and DevSecOps – implementations aren’t only driven top-down by executives, but also can be bottom-up driven by practitioners to create incremental and continual improvements in existing development and operational processes.
 Even top-down initiatives need a successful cultural transformation for successful DevOps/DevSecOps projects.

 While an organisation can have a successful initial DevOps project without cultural transformation, the likelihood that the success and benefits are sustaining becomes much lower.
+There is a lot of excitement to try new processes that get buy-in at the beginning, but without continual organisational support (or automation), it’s natural for people to fall back to the old ways of doing things.

 Tactics, strategy, objectives